 - Can you interpret strategic parts of your collection digitally, to encourage people to visit your museum, by using your social media or website pages, for example?

-- How can you encourage the visit to be followed up by a visit to your website, and thus continue engagement post-visit?
+- How can you encourage an in-person visit to be followed up by a visit to your website to continue engagement post-visit?

 - Does the digital interpretation make the most of opportunities to reach a diverse audience?

 - How will you address changes in digital technology to ensure that your digital interpretation does not become outdated and obsolete?

 Developing interpretation can take time, money and resources.
 Museums should not include digital interpretation simply because they’ve been told it’s what they ought to be doing.
 This could lead to an underdeveloped interpretive approach.

 Digital technology can be employed within a gallery or museum space as a standalone alternative to other forms of interpretation, for example on a hand-held device, or in support of other forms of interpretation.
 For example, offering further web-based information about your collections post-visit.

 Where digital technology can be particularly useful is when it is used to interpret collections either before and/or after the physical museum visit: for example, for follow up information on your website or social media page.
 You can also edit information easily and quickly.